 We focused our FISMA audit approach on Federal information security guidelines developed by NIST, OMB, DHS, and the FTC.
-NIST SPs provide guidelines that were considered essential to the development and implementation of the FTC's security programs.
-The following is a listing of the criteria used in the performance of the FY 2020 FISMA audit:
+NIST SPs provide guidelines that were considered essential to developing and implementing the FTC's security programs.
+The following is a listing of the criteria used in the performance of the FY 2021 FISMA audit: